axch/adaptive-plot/README.md

 TODO plot-resize!, plot-resize-x!, plot-resize-y!
 - Zoom the plot view (in or out) and refine
+- The semantics of omitting bounds along the x dimension are complicated:
+  They constitute a request to test the function at -1 and 1, but then to clip the plot output to include all available data.

 (plot-close-window! plot)
 - Get rid of the Scheme window (and don't recreate it)